wp-plugins/wp-qr-code-login/readme.txt

 1. This is how your login page will look all pimped out with it's QR code.

 == Changelog ==
+= 1.3.6 =
+* Enabled ability for administrator to disconnect app via site dashboard.
+* Added better logs.
+* When hash expires login page no longer reloads.
+* Fixed issue where page stopped working after being open for a while.

 = 1.3.5 =
 * Bugfix.